coherenceplatform/cnc/docs/index.md

 ## Introduction

-`cnc` is an open-source framework that equips developers with the right tools to deploy applications with precision.
-Rooted in the principles of Infrastructure as Code (IaC) using terraform, `cnc` translates high level service definitions into reference architecture based infrastructure across various environments — whether it’s for development, staging, production, or ephemeral environments.
-For those who have used AWS's Amplify CLI, think of `cnc` as a broader, adaptable framework that supports your unique deployment needs.
+`cnc` is an open-source framework that sits on top of Infastructure-as-Code tools like `terraform` or `OpenTofu`.
+It transforms high-level service definitions into infrastructure deployments across various environments, including development, staging, production, and ephemeral deployments for preview environments or testing.

-`cnc` sits on top of IaC tools (terraform/opentofu), and makes them easier to use.
-It adds missing concepts like environments onto those tools as well as providing a much simpler, higher level configuration with `cnc.yml`, while still enabling you to edit the templates directly so you're not limited in the infra you can deploy for your app.
-In this way, `cnc` is like a "PaaS (Platform-as-a-Service) in your own cloud" but exposes the plumbing as a CLI.
+Key features of `cnc`:

+1. Built on top of IaC tools - `cnc` uses Terraform/OpenTofu
+2. Simplifies infrastructure management with a high-level `cnc.yml` configuration that is based on `docker-compose`
+3. Adds environment management capabilities to underlying IaC tools
+4. Allows direct editing of infrastructure templates for maximum flexibility and configurability
+5. Functions as a "Platform-as-a-Service in your own cloud" powered by a local CLI, increasing your ownership and control compared to hosted services

+While similar in concept to AWS Amplify CLI, `cnc` offers broader applicability and adaptability to diverse deployment needs.

 Core Lifecycle Events Managed by `cnc`: